Gold Circuit Electronics (TPE:2368) Piotroski F-Score: 6 (As of Jun. 28, 2026) — 14% Below Median

 Gold Circuit Electronics Business Description

 Gold Circuit Electronics Ltd manufactures, processes and sells printed circuit boards for various applications.
-Its products are applies in notebooks, handheld devices, telecommunications, networking and server & storage fields, among others.
+Its products are applied in notebooks, handheld devices, telecommunications, networking, and server & storage fields, among others.
+The company's revenue was generated from the sale of electronic products, such as printed circuit boards.